bharathkreddy/Logistic-Regression/README.md

   2.Balance - amount of payment outstanding
   3. Income - income for the person.

-We use there three predictors to preding the chance of a person defaulting
+We use there three predictors to predict the chance of a person defaulting

  # Week 7 LOGISTIC REGRESSION - PRACTICE